sweetrpg/lootparcels-foundryvtt/README.md

 ## Supported Systems

-The following versions of Foundry are supports:
+The following versions of Foundry are supported:

 | Version | Support |
 | - | - |